Verendra Wakhloo

 Principal Architect

-To expand the dialogue across national and international boundaries, he co-initiated in 2016 the ‘Indian Arch Dialogue’, a forum for innovative contemporary architecture, and in 2020 the ‘Unplugged Talks’, a series of conversations with creative minds from across cultural landscapes.
-He has taught at the erstwhile TVB School of Habitat Studies, New Delhi, and has received honors, including the IIA Award, the JK Architect of the Year Award, the World Architecture Community Award, the AD 50, the Kohler Bold Design Award, and the Trends Excellence Award for his projects.
+To broaden this dialogue beyond national boundaries, Wakhloo co-founded the ‘Indian Arch Dialogue’ in 2016, a platform for showcasing innovative contemporary architecture, and initiated ‘Unplugged Talks’ in 2020, a series of conversations with creative minds from diverse cultural fields.
+He has taught at the erstwhile TVB School of Habitat Studies, New Delhi, and has received numerous accolades, including the IIA Award, JK Architect of the Year Award, ID Architect of the Year Award, World Architecture Community Award, AD 50, Kohler Bold Design Award, and Trends Excellence Award, among others.